 The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, which contemplate continuation of the Company as a going concern.
-The Company has reported net income of \$845,611 for the year ended December 31, 2009, and had an accumulated deficit of \$6,587,843 as of December 31, 2009.
-The Company's net income of \$845,611 was generated primarily by non-cash transactions, including non-cash gains of \$754,434 on the revaluation of the warrant liability, \$83,492 for the revaluation of the conversion option liability, and \$222,656 on the extinguishment of debt.
-The Company cannot be certain that anticipated revenues from operations will be sufficient to satisfy its ongoing capital requirements.
+The Company's current liabilities exceeded its current assets by \$6,115,720 as of December 31, 2010.
+However, the Company has reported a net loss, for the year ended December 31, 2010, due to non-cash charges primarily related to issuance of common stock warrants and changes in fair values of conversion features of debt.

+The Company is working to manage its current liabilities while it continues to make changes in operations to further improve its cash flow and liquidity position.
 Management believes the Company will generate sufficient capital from operations and from debt and equity financing in order to satisfy current liabilities in the succeeding twelve months.
-Management's belief is based on the Company's operating plane, which in turn is based on assumptions that may prove to be incorrect.
-If the Company's financial resources are insufficient the Company may require additional financing in order to execute its operating plan and continue as a going concern.
+Management's belief is based, if necessary, on the Company's operating plans, which in turn is based on assumptions that may prove to be incorrect.

+If the Company's the cash flow from operations is insufficient, the Company may require additional financing in order to execute its operating plan and continue as a going concern.
 The Company cannot predict whether this additional financing will be in the form of equity or debt, or be in another form.
 The Company may not be able to obtain the necessary additional capital on a timely basis, on acceptable terms, or at all.
 In any of these events, the Company may be unable to implement its current plans for expansion, repay its debt obligations as they become due or respond to competitive pressures, any of which circumstances would have a material adverse effect on its business, prospects, financial condition and results of operations.
 The Company has not made any adjustments to the financial statements which would be necessary should the Company not be able to continue as a going concern.